DevSkyzonViper/SkyDungeon/README.md

-My third alpha release (0.3.0 alpha), that Im publishing on github.
+My third release, but second alpha release (0.2.0 alpha), that Im publishing on github.
 A bit of a side story first.

 It was 5 years ago (when I was 13) and I was scripting in batch, where I got the idea to create a terminal based RPG game.